Skip to content

 2. Use filters to narrow down your list of users

-3. Filter by Group membership
+3. Filter by Team membership

 1. Common use cases: